MadAphrodite/Company_Collaboration_Platform/README.md

     * Possibility to see all user lists of the company
     * Possibility to join the user list
     * Possibility to organise a new public or private user list

+## My responsibilities and highlights during the project
+* Performing sprint coordinator duties (planning team meetings, dividing tasks between team members, submitting team assignments) for 2 sprints
+* Performing exploratory testing in Google Chrome on Windows and Android
+* Writing test cases based on provided use cases and user guide in Confluence
+* Executing use case testing in Google Chrome on Windows and Android
+* Reporting work time and found bugs to Jira
+* Formatting and filling in the final report
+#### Highlights:
+* During this project I learned how to create test cases based on provided use cases and user guide.
+As a result I generated 18 test cases.
+* Honed my communication and project management skills by being a sprint coordinator for 2 sprints.
+* I reported 20 out of 65 bugs in a team of 3.
+* To uphold the quality of our team’s work, I dedicated an additional 10 hours to correcting grammar and formatting issues of bug reports, test cases and final report.